lociii/homeassistant-config/README.md

 ### Phone

-Another Fritz!Box 7412 using the existing internet connection handling VoIP connections.
+Another Fritz!Box 7412 just for VoIP connections.

 Gigaset DECT base station connected to Fritz!Box and some DECT handsets.